UmarFBajwa/All-Things-Vim/README.md

 -As a User I can view a specific item
 -As a User I can delete an Item
 -As a User I can update an item
+-As an Admin only I have access to item creation, edit, and deletion -As an Admin I have a separate view (add, remove, edit) located at '/admin' -As an Admin I can access via http_basic_authenticate_with_name -Items include Name, Price, Quantity, Description